1914 United States Senate election in Washington

 The 1914 United States Senate election in Washington was held on November 3, 1914.
 Incumbent Republican U.S. Senator Wesley Livsey Jones was re-elected to a second term in office in a three-way race with William Wilson Black and Ole Hanson.
+This election was the first time since 1891 that an incumbent Republican Senator from Washington was re-elected or won re-election.